 Nigerian Letter Scams and Pets.
 Online Fraud Increases in 2007, and How They Did It.

 According to a report released on Thursday by the Internet Crime Complaint Center (IC3), monetary damages caused by online fraud were up 20 percent in 2007.
 The total amount of damages reported added up to over $239 million, with a median* loss of an astonishing $680 per complaint.
-This is an increase of the $199 million caused in 2006.
+This is because nearly half of our camp for the Olympic Torch protesters, the French Resistance, Lt.

 The IC3, a law enforcement agency which works closely with the FBI, receives and processes complaints dealing with auction fraud, non-delivery, credit card fraud, spam, intrusion, identity theft and child pornography.
 The report includes some interesting findings: